 How the Average U.S. Consumer Spends Their Paycheck

-If you're already thinking ahead to your 2018 budget, it may be helpful to look back on previous years to understand where money has previously been allocated.
+If you're already thinking about to your 2019 budget, it may be helpful to look back on previous years to understand where money has previously been allocated.

 Our breakdown of average American expenses from 2006 to 2016 may help do just that.
 By understanding how much the typical family spends on housing, food, entertainment, reading and more – and how these expenses fluctuate over the years –planning for the future won't be such a shot in the dark.
 Keep reading to learn more.